 To browse all LAO publications, visit our Publications page.

-October 29, 2020 - This post summarizes overall Proposition 98 funding and K-12 education spending in the 2020-21 budget package.
+December 17, 2021 - This post summarizes the state’s 2021-22 spending package for child care and preschool.
 It is part of our Spending Plan series, which contains posts focused on each major sector of the state budget.

-October 27, 2020 - Assembly Budget Subcommittee No. 2 on Education Finance
+November 8, 2021 - Assembly Budget Subcommittee No. 2 on Education Finance